Should a bank disclose its rates to its customers?

 If you object to this amendment within 2 months, and the bank maintains the tariff changes, it must inform you that you can request the closure of your account.
 It may also decide to close your account on his own initiative.

-If your bank does not comply with its obligations related to the communication of its general and price conditions and the modification of its rates, it risks €1,500 of fine.
+If your bank does not comply with its obligation to provide information on its general terms and conditions and on changes to its rates, it risks €1,500 of fine.

 Who can help me?